How to buy additional life insurance

 When you apply for a new policy, the agent will ask you about current policies and amounts.
 It’s important to have details about your current coverage ready when you apply to save time and avoid additional paperwork.

-Insurance is carefully regulated, and the underwriter will want to make sure you’re not overinsured.
+Insurance is carefully regulated, and the person who evaluates your application will want to make sure you’re not overinsured.

-If it’s been several years since you first applied for life insurance, the premiums you’re offered this time around will probably come back much higher than the first time you applied.
+If it’s been several years since you first applied for life insurance, the premiums you’re offered this time around will probably be higher than the first time you applied.

 Buying additional life insurance when you have group life insurance

-If you have group life insurance through your employer, you have two options to increase your coverage: You can buy supplemental life insurance through your employer-sponsored group plan or you can purchase a private term life policy.
+If you have group life insurance through your employer, you have two options to increase your coverage.

 Supplemental life insurance (also known as voluntary life insurance) is employer-offered coverage made available on top of your group life insurance at an additional cost.
-This policy can be risky as your coverage won’t follow you if you change jobs.
+Getting this type of policy can be risky as your coverage won’t follow you if you change jobs.

-Purchasing your own term life insurance policy is the best option for most people because it’ s often cheaper than supplemental life insurance and you can keep your coverage if you leave your job.
+Purchasing your own term life insurance policy is the best option for most people because it’s often cheaper than supplemental life insurance and you won’t lose your coverage if you leave your job.

 Authors